clickingbuttons/datetime/README.md

 Generic Date, Time, and DateTime library.

 Features:
-- Convert to/from epoch subseconds using fastest known algorithm [^1].
+- Convert to/from epoch subseconds using world's fastest known algorithm. [^1]
     - Specify your own epoch.
 - Choose your own year and subsecond types.
 - Durations.